An Education That Serves Students Who Serve Our Country

 Yellow Ribbon Program

 The Yellow Ribbon Program offers funds on a first-come, first-serve basis.
-Eligible veterans include:
+Eligibility requirements:

 Veteran Services and Support at Rio

-Rio Salado’s Veterans Services is here to help you make a smooth transition to the classroom.
+Rio Salado’s Veterans Services is here to help you make a smooth transition from active service to the classroom.
 Our Veterans Services Office acts as a liaison between the college and the Department of Veterans Affairs and helps process Veterans education benefits.

 Don't forget that if you're an active service member you must receive approval from an Educational Services Officer (ESO) or counselor within the Military Service prior to enrolling.